Leizhou Peninsula

 The Leizhou Peninsula, alternately romanized as the Luichow Peninsula, is a peninsula in the southernmost part of Guangdong province in South China.
+As of 2015, the population of the peninsula was 5,694,245.
+The largest city by population and area on the peninsula is Zhanjiang.

 History

-Qing naval forces were stationed at the Leizhou Peninsula.
-During the 19th century, the area was a hotbed of piracy, many pirates, such as Zheng Yi and Wu Shi Er, were based in the area.
+Trade was once welcoming at cities of Leizhou Peninsula.
+During the 19th century, the area was a hotbed of piracy; many pirates such as Zheng Yi were based in the area.

 Geography

 The Leizhou Peninsula is the third largest peninsula in China with an area of c.
 8500 sqkm located on the southwestern end of Zhanjiang, Guangdong with the Gulf of Tonkin to the west and the 30 km wide Qiongzhou Strait to the south, separating the peninsula from Hainan Island.

 Geologically, basalt terraces account for 43% of the peninsula's area.
 The rest is divided up between marine terraces (27%) and alluvial plains (17%).
 Leizhou Peninsula is dotted with a few dormant volcanoes, beaches, and low-lying diluvial plains.